-Agents such as gefitinib and erlotinib, which prevent ATP binding to EGFR kinase, do not appear to have any meaningful inhibitor activity on tumors that demonstrate the presence of the specific drug-resistant EGFR mutation T790M.
-Therefore, current data suggest that the efficacy of EGFR-targeted therapies in NSCLC is confined to patients with tumors demonstrating the presence of EGFR- activating mutations such as L858R, L861Q, G719A/S/C, S768I or small deletions within exon 19 and the absence of the drug-resistant mutation T790M.
+Agents such as gefitinib and erlotinib (anti-EGFR small-molecule inhibitors), which prevent ATP binding to EGFR kinase, do not appear to have any meaningful inhibitor activity on tumors that demonstrate the presence of the specific drug-resistant EGFR mutations such as T790M or small insertions in exon 20.
+Therefore, current data suggest that the efficacy of EGFR-targeted therapies in NSCLC is confined to patients with tumors demonstrating the presence of EGFR-activating mutations such as L858R, L861Q, G719A/S/C, or small deletions within exon 19 and the absence of a drug-resistant mutation.
 As a result, the mutation status of EGFR can be a useful marker by which patients are selected for EGFR-targeted therapy.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.